demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 1. Add the field to the mappers for the Workday, Okta, and Active Directory integrations.

-   **Note** To change the mappers, you will need to duplicate each mapper.
+   **Note:** To change the mappers, you will need to duplicate each mapper.

    Ensure that you are adding the fields to the relevant incident types within each mapper.